 We all know how important it is for users to click on our website in the search results when looking for our products and services.
 The competition for the user’s click is tough because everyone is trying to make the most relevant search result that stands out.
 With that, there’s a chance you’ve seen the word “meta description” in regards to SEO.
 But what are meta descriptions, how do they work, and should you spend time on them?

-A meta description is an HTML element of up to 160 characters that describes the contents of the page for both search engines and users searching.
+A meta description is an HTML element that describes the contents of the page for both search engines and users searching.
 Meta descriptions do not have a direct effect on your SEO, but they are important for your SEO because they contribute to a higher click-through rate.
+In 2026, Google displays meta descriptions up to approximately 920 pixels (around 150-160 characters), with some results showing up to 300 characters.

 If you’re not fully proficient in working with your website’s code, you can use a plugin to help you add unique meta descriptions in most CMS platforms.
 For example, suppose you’re using WordPress.
 In that case, you can use the plugin “Yoast SEO” to easily add a unique meta description without having to tweak the code.